 Our content is subject specific.
 We make intra-curricular links to strengthen schemas.
 Reading, writing, speaking and listening skills are further promoted in Geography.
-Within each topic, a ‘Big Write’ is completed reflecting upon scientific knowledge.
-This is not necessarily a standalone genre of writing but may be a conclusion or evaluation within a lesson.

 As well as learning the geographical skills required for their fieldwork; vocabulary, locations, descriptions and facts, the children will also learn key skills for life: